 Debt Services:

-The ACD will provide financing for the start-up and first year of operation, if needed.
+A local bank and ACD will provide financing for the start-up and first year of operation, if needed.
 ACD will also help our facility acquisitions.
 The proposed school will pay this loan back within 60 months.

 Management: